 - How will you promote this work?
-Include information such as promotional mediums you will use to market your event (i.e. social media platforms, fliers, posters, newsletters, etc.) - How have you maintained or expanded access across levels of ability, lived experience, geography, and other diversities?
-Does the organization reduce barriers to participation through ticketing or other strategies? - How will this highlight Houston as an arts and cultural tourist destination?
+Include information such as promotional mediums you will use to market your event (e.g., social media and digital platforms, fliers, posters, newsletters, etc.). - How have you maintained or expanded access across levels of ability, lived experience, geography, and other diversities?
+Does the festival reduce barriers to participation through ticketing or other strategies? - -How will this highlight Houston as an arts and cultural tourist destination?